-KAREN JACOBSEN – VISITING ASSOCIATE PROFESSOR OF INTERNATIONAL DIPLOMACY AND DIRECTOR, REFUGEES & FORCED MIGRATION PROGRAM, FEINSTEIN INTERNATIONAL FAMINE CENTER
+KAREN JACOBSEN – henry j. leir professor In global migration AND DIRECTOR, REFUGEES & FORCED MIGRATION PROGRAM, FEINSTEIN INTERNATIONAL CENTER

 Karen Jacobsen is the Henry J. Leir Professor in Global Migration at the Fletcher School, and directs the Refugees and Forced Migration Program at the Feinstein International Center.
 Professor Jacobsen’s research explores urban displacement and global migration systems, with a focus on the livelihoods and financial resilience of migrants and refugees.

 Professor Jacobsen’s work focuses on the topic of global migration and explores such questions as: Why do some people uproot themselves, while their neighbors stay put?
 How does the experience of migration affect the migrants, their societies and relations between sending and receiving states?
 Are there differences between refugees and migrants?
 How effective are the international laws, policies and organizations that have evolved to assist and protect refugees and migrants?
 In particular, Jacobsen has addressed three areas:

 - Theorizing ‘displaced livelihoods’, i.e. how refugees navigate obstacles, make decisions, obtain information, strategize their social capital (at home and abroad), deal with security threats, manage their money and pursue livelihoods;

 - The economic, political and security impact of urban displacement, and how cities and governments respond.
 Jacobsen is writing a book on urban displacement in the Global South;